microshare/microshare.github.io/docs/2/technical/api/complex-requests.md

 ---
 layout: docs
 title: Complex API Request
-description: Push your knowledge of the Microshare® APIs a little more
+description: Push your knowledge of the Microshare™ APIs a little more
 toc: true
 ---